Unboxed-Software/solana-course/content/transfer-fee.md

 ---

 # Summary
- - Token program did not allow assessing fees on transfers
- - Token Extension Program enforces transfer fees on recipient accounts
+ - The Token Extension Program's `transfer fee` extension allows fees to be withheld on every transfer.
+These fees are held on the recipient's account.
+They can only be redeemed from the
  - Some tokens are withheld on the recipient account.
 These withheld tokens cannot be used by the recipient in any way
  - Withheld tokens can be withdrawn directly from the recipient accounts or can be harvested back to the mint and then withdrawn